Quadrant Private Equity

 Quadrant Private Equity (also simply known as Quadrant) is an Australian private equity investment firm based in Sydney, Australia.
 The company was founded as Quadrant Capital in 1996 by Chris Hadley.
-Hadley now serves as the firm’s Executive Chairman.
+Hadley now serves as the firm's Executive Chairman.

 Quadrant hosts multiple investment funds which invest in businesses across a wide array of industries and sectors, specifically targeting management buyouts, growth capital and strategic equity transactions.
 The first three Quadrant funds delivered a collective 37% return between 1996 and 2006.
 Since its inception, Quadrant has raised $10 billion throughout 15 funds and has made over 100 investments.

 The firm has owned or co-owned a number of well-known Australian companies including: Canva, Adore Beauty, Amart Furniture, Pumpkin Patch, One Rail Australia, Fletcher Building, TOWER Software, Virtus Health, Craveable Brands, Affinity Education, Barbeques Galore, Darrell Lea, Journey Beyond, Fitness First, and Timezone.

-Quadrant is Australia's largest fitness centre operator through acquisitions of brands including Fitness First, Jetts Fitness and GoodLife Fitness.
+Quadrant is Australia's largest fitness centre operator through acquisitions of brands including Fitness First, Jetts Fitness and Goodlife Health Clubs.
 Quadrant has floated a number of its interests on the Australian Securities Exchange (ASX) including Kathmandu, Virtus Health, Isentia, APN Outdoor, Bapcor (previously Burson Auto Parts) and Estia Health.